Shi Zhiyong (weightlifter, born 1993)

 Shi Zhiyong (石智勇 (Shí Zhìyǒng); born 10 October 1993) is a Chinese weightlifter, two time Olympic Champion, three time World Champion and four time Asian Champion competing in the 69 kg category until 2018 and 73 kg starting in 2018 after the International Weightlifting Federation reorganized the categories.

 Shi was born Shi Lei (Chinese: 石磊), but his coach Zhan Xugang gave him the new name after former Olympic Champion Shi Zhiyong.

-He holds the current world records in the -73 kg class for the snatch, clean and jerk and total, and has set 13 world records.
+He holds the current world record in the -73 kg class for the snatch, and has set 13 world records.

 Career

 Olympics

 In 2016 he competed at the 2016 Summer Olympics in the 69 kg category.
 After the snatch portion of the competition he was in second place, trailing Daniyar İsmayilov by a single kg.
 Shi was able to beat Daniyar İsmayilov by two kg in the clean & jerk portion of the competition, lifting 190 kg over Daniyar's 188 kg, this gave him a total of 352 kg and an Olympic gold medal.

 In 2021 he competed at the 2020 Summer Olympics in the 73 kg category.
 He set an Olympic record in both the snatch and clean & jerk portions, with lifts of 166 kg and 198 kg respectively, thereby setting the world record.
 Following this victory, he is now an Olympic champion in 2 weight categories.

+In August 2024, Shi competed in the men's 73 kg event at the 2024 Summer Olympics held in Paris, France.
+He lifted 165 kg in the Snatch and took the lead with 10 kg ahead of second place, but he failed to register a successful attempt in the Clean & Jerk.